34736384/genshin-fps-unlock/README.md

  - Not required but I know it works on this version
  ## Usage
  - Place the compiled exe into one directory above the game (same folder as launcher.exe)
+ - If your 'Genshin Impact Game' folder is not present in the same folder as launcher.exe, just place the exe to one directory above the game folder
  - Make sure your game is closed, the unlocker will automatically start the game for you
  - Run the exe as administrator, and leave the exe running
  >It requires adminstrator because the game needs to be started by the unlocker and the game requires such permission